AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-04-10-overzealous-destructuring.md

 ---
 title: Overzealous Destructuring
 description: Destructuring in JavaScript has many clever uses that can make your code more expressive and compact.
-But overusing it can make your code harder to read and debug.
+But overusing it can make your code harder to read, trickier to debug, and more error prone.
 keywords: [javascript, destructuring]
-categories: [javascript, typescript, destructuring, react, es6]
+categories: [javascript, typescript, destructuring, react, practices]
+lastUpdated: 2022-04-17
 thumbnail:
   url: https://images.unsplash.com/photo-1615678857339-4e7e51ce22db?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1600&h=900&q=80
 ---